-A UV lamp or LED curing lamp is the right choice here.
-However, our recommendation is to stick with a LED curing lamp as it omits less UV light and dries the gel polish the quickest.
+A UV lamp or LED curing lamp is the only right choice here.
+However, our recommendation is to stick with an LED curing lamp as it omits less UV light and dries the gel polish the quickest.

 2) Glass or Crystal files

 There are numerous types of nail files like emery board, glass, or crystal files.
 We recommend glass or crystal as they last longer.
 They have the file pattern etched into the glass or crystal, hence the longevity.

 Good to note — cheap glass files have patterns that are glued to the surface rather than etched, which can wear off quickly.
 Glass or crystal are also best for your natural nails, as they smooth the nail tip to seal it rather than shredding the nail tip.

 If you have a durable glass or crystal file, it can serve you many years since the pattern is etched on the glass and will not wear.
 They're perfect for personal use so minimize sharing.
 Also, make sure to clean them after a while to keep them safe for use.
 It's a tool you can't miss if you want to start your journey to do home gel nails.

 Nail buffing is a necessary step in your home manicure.
 Most times, your nails' surface isn't smooth enough to go without one.
 The purpose of a nail buffer is to prepare your nails to adhere to the gel polish not only properly, but longer as well.
 To achieve perfect buffing, you need a nail buffer made of fine grit.

 You need to moisturize your nails before proceeding with the gel manicure at home.
 The best solution for this job is cuticle oil.
 When you expose your nail cuticles to excessive sunlight, chlorine, salty water, or soapy water, the nails risk cracking, chapping, or drying.

 Cuticle oil helps to bring such nails back to shape, making them beautiful and smooth hence easier to paint on.